+A graph is a bipartite permutation graph if and only if it is bipartite and there is a strong ordering of its vertices; a strong ordering can be computed in linear time~\cite{SBS87}.

-In a bipartite graph~$G$ with vertex set~$U\cup W$, if the subgraph induced by a size-$(s+1)$ vertex subset $X\subseteq U \cup W$ contains an \sstar, then this induced subgraph is exactly a star and there is only one way to assign the star center.
-Thus, we also refer to $G[X]$ as a star.
-We denote $\scenter(X)$ as the center of star~$G[X]$.
-Observe that the number $k_U$ of star centers in $U$ and the number $k_W$ of star centers in $W$ are uniquely determined by the sizes $|U|$ and $|W|$ of the two independent vertex sets and by the size $s$ of the stars:
+In a bipartite graph~$G$ with vertex set~$U\cup W$, if the subgraph induced by a size-$(s+1)$ vertex subset $X\subseteq U \cup W$ contains an \sstar, then this induced subgraph \emph{is} a star---there is only one way to choose the star center.
+Thus, we refer to $G[X]$ as a star.
+We denote by $\scenter(X)$ the center of the star~$G[X]$.
+Observe that the number $k_U$ of star centers in $U$ and the number $k_W$ of star centers in $W$ are uniquely determined by the sizes $|U|$ and $|W|$ of the two independent vertex sets and by the number $s$ of leaves in a star, since

 If these numbers are not positive integers, then $G$ does not have an \starpartition{s}.
 Thus, we assume throughout this section that $k_U$ and $k_W$ are positive integers.